ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the developer go broke?
-Because he didn't have enough cache!
+1. Why did the software developer go broke?
+Because he lost his domain in a cyber attack and couldn't afford to buy it back!

-2. Why did the programmer always carry a screwdriver?
-Because he was a bit-rot repairman!
+2. Why did the computer take up detective work?
+Because it had a knack for byte crime investigation!

-3. Why did the scarecrow become a cyber security expert?
-Because he was outstanding in his field!
+3. Why did the programmer always carry a ladder?
+Because they wanted to reach the cloud!

-4. Why do programmers prefer dark mode?
-Because light attracts bugs!
+4. Why did the cybersecurity expert break up with their partner?
+Because they couldn't trust any relationship without strong encryption!

 [
-Tue Jul  4 01:46:55 UTC 2023
+Wed Jul  5 01:45:10 UTC 2023
  ]